This document is also available in PDF (491 Kb) [help with PDF files]

-- (a) Any importer, manufacturer, producer or exporter intending to appeal the President's re-determination to the Tribunal must publish a notice of intent to appeal in the Canada Gazette.
-In addition, a Notice of Intent to Commence Judicial Review is to be served to both Secretaries of the NAFTA countries.
-These procedures are outlined in section 36.04 of the Special Import Measures Regulations and subrule 33(1)(a) of the NAFTA Article 1904 Panel Rules.
+- Any importer, manufacturer, producer or exporter intending to appeal the President's re-determination to the Tribunal must publish a notice of intent to appeal in the Canada Gazette.
+In addition, a Notice of Intent to Commence Judicial Review is to be served to both Secretaries of the CUSMA countries.
+These procedures are outlined in section 36.04 of the Special Import Measures Regulations and subrule 38(1)(a) of the CUSMA Article 10.12 Binational Panel Rules.
 Both of these notices are to be submitted within 30 days following the date of the CBSA's letter containing the re-determination after the day on which the notice of the re-determination is received by the government of the CUSMA country.

-50. For more information, within Canada call the Border Information Service at 1-800-461-9999.
+For more information, within Canada call the Border Information Service at 1-800-461-9999.
 From outside Canada call 204-983-3500 or 506-636-5064.
 Long distance charges will apply.
 Agents are available Monday to Friday ( – local time / except holidays).
 TTY is also available within Canada: 1-866-335-3237.

 - Date modified: